d2l-ai/d2l-en/CONTRIBUTING.md

 the framework by commenting the following on top of a cell: `#@tab tensorflow` for example.
 If the code tab is exactly the same for all frameworks then use `#@tab all`.
-This information is required by the `d2lbook` package to build the website, pdf etc. We recommend looking at some of the notebooks for reference.
+This information is required by the `d2lbook` package to build the website, pdf, etc. We recommend looking at some of the notebooks for reference.